danielabar/meblog/src/markdown/rails-kafka-consumer.md

 }
 ```

 These messages will be produced to a Kafka topic named `inventory_management_product_updates`.
-When integrating Kafka, it's important for the various development teams involved to agree on the topic name(s) and message formats, essentially agreeing on a "contract".
+When integrating Kafka, it's important for all the teams involved to agree on the topic name(s) and message formats, essentially agreeing on a "contract".
 This will ensure that the disparate systems can actually communicate with each other as expected.

 <aside class="markdown-aside">
 When it comes to Kafka topic naming conventions, there are many different <a class="markdown-link" href="https://cnr.sh/essays/how-paint-bike-shed-kafka-topic-naming-conventions">opinions</a> such as whether to include <a class="markdown-link" href="https://www.kadeck.com/blog/kafka-topic-naming-conventions-5-recommendations-with-examples">version numbers</a> or not.
 It's beyond the scope of this post to cover all of these.
 If your organization has already established a naming convention, use that.